 Bank & Vogue and Beyond Retro

-At Bank & Vogue we also facilitate bulk purchases from a variety of suppliers: clothing graders, personal collectors, store liquidations, estate sales and deadstock items.
+At Bank & Vogue we also facilitate bulk purchases from a variety of sellers: clothing graders, personal collectors, store liquidations, estate sales and deadstock items.
 While women’s items are generally available in plentiful supply, we typically find ourselves looking for more men’s vintage clothing that we can then turn over to our customers.
 Once we have collected our finds, we then process one shipping container per week.
 Our product experts then examine each box for quality control before hanging items for pricing.
 As you might imagine, all this care of vintage products ensures that we help get valuable old items into new hands that appreciate them.